unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ---

-## Usecase 3: Text Facet - (Collapsible , Searchable, View more ...)
+## Usecase 3: Facets - (collapsible , searchable, view more , default open etc)

 ### User Requirement
 {: .no_toc}

-The code snippet below represents a block of facets which are collapsible , the facets are searchable , the button text for view more / view less is changed to "+ Show More", "- Show less" etc . refer to the code snippet below.
+If the customer needs facets block to be collapsible (each facet can be expanded/contracted) , the facets are searchable (eact facet item will have a search input) , want a customized (viewmore,viewless) options etc.., refer the below code snippet .

 <img src="../assets/textFacet.png" width="250px">